GoogleCloudPlatform/cloud-sql-iam-db-authn-groups/README.md

 Once connected, grant the service account IAM database user the following permissions:

+#### MySQL Instance
-Replace the following values in the above commands:
+Replace the following values in the below commands:
 - `SERVICE_ACCOUNT_ID`: The ID (name) for the service account (everything before the **@** portion of email) Allow the service account to read database users and their roles.
 ```